Same old Browns? Hardly. Cleveland drills Steelers 48-37 - WHIZ News

 The Steelers (12-5) certainly helped, ending a season in which they started 11-0 with a thud that could reverberate for years.
 Ben Roethlisberger ended his comeback season by throwing for 501 yards on an NFL-record 47 completions with four touchdowns and four interceptions.

+“I don’t have any magical answers,” Roethlisberger said.
+“We just didn’t put it together.
+Tonight, the glaring issues is we turned the ball over.”

-The 48 points were the most the Steelers have given up in the playoffs, surpassing the 45 they gave up to Jacksonville in the 2017 playoffs.
+And over.
+And over.
+And the NFL’s third-ranked defense could do little to stem the tide.
+The Steelers led the NFL in sacks but failed to get to Mayfield once.
+Cleveland’s 48 points were the most Pittsburgh has ever given up in the playoffs, surpassing the 45 it surrendered up to Jacksonville in the 2017 playoffs.

 Pittsburgh’s problems started on the first play from scrimmage when center Maurkice Pouncey’s snap sailed by Roethlisberger all the way to the end zone.
 Cleveland’s Karl Joseph fell on it for a touchdown.
 The miscues were just starting.
 Roethlisberger threw three first-half interceptions, two of which led directly to Browns scores.